sentinel-official/docs/docs/node-setup/other/node-spawner/node-setup.md

 ![](/img/node-spawner/node-setup-3.png)

 If you have not added your wallet for recovery, a new one will be created and displayed to you.
-Please make sure to take note of your mnemonic, operator address, and node address, and don't forget to add a sufficient amount of DVPN to initiate the node.
+Please make sure to take note of your mnemonic, operator address, and node address, and don't forget to add a sufficient amount of P2P to initiate the node.

 ![](/img/node-spawner/node-setup-4.png)